nixworks/public/news/2011/11/8/nasa-observes-the-asteroid-yu55-as-it-makes-a-close-earth-flyby-passing-within-0-85-lunar-distances-about-201-700-miles-of-the-earth-yu5.md

 ### [2011-11-8](/news/2011/11/8/index.md)

 # NASA observes the asteroid YU<sub>55</sub> as it makes a close Earth flyby, passing within 0.85 lunar distances (about 201,700 miles) of the Earth.
-YU<sub>55</sub> is approximately 400|m|ft across, and is the largest asteroid to make a close pass since 1976.
+YU<sub>55</sub> is approximately 400 m across, and is the largest asteroid to make a close pass since 1976.

 A 400m-wide asteroid passes by Earth, on a path closer to the planet than the Moon, much to the delight of astronomers.